nikitavoloboev/data/networking/tcp.md

 - [Rabbit TCP](https://github.com/ihciah/rabbit-tcp) - Multi-connection TCP forwarder created for accelerating TCP connections.
 - [gev](https://github.com/Allenxuxu/gev) - Lightweight, fast non-blocking TCP network library / websocket server based on Reactor mode.
 - [tun2proxy](https://github.com/blechschmidt/tun2proxy) - Tunnel TCP traffic through SOCKS5 or HTTP using a TUN interface.
+- [smoltcp-nal](https://github.com/quartiq/smoltcp-nal) - embedded-nal implementation for smoltcp.
+Implementation of a TCP- and UDP-capable network stack that can be used for any library that leverages the embedded-nal.